 Luckily, smartphone manufacturers have created some useful features to help combat these adverse risks.
 And one of the most popular ones is something called Dark Mode.

 But what is Dark Mode?
-Why should you care?
+Is it helpful?
 And how do you set it up?
 Here’s everything you need to know about using Dark Mode.

 Dark Mode is a setting on most smartphones which changes the screen’s default white background to a darker grey/black one.
 This setting can be switched on permanently or set to activate at a scheduled time.

 The mode takes effect across the device’s menus and screens.
 The change can also be applied to certain third-party apps including, Gmail, WhatsApp, Twitter, YouTube, and more.